Cloud Computing In Healthcare: The Future Of Medical Technologyblog

-Cloud technology is changing the way many industries, including the healthcare industry, perform a wide range of tasks.
+Cloud technology is changing the way many industries, including the medical field, perform a wide range of tasks.
 Cloud computing in healthcare sounds somewhat science fiction’esque but it is definitely the way forward.
-Hospitals historically stock data in hardcopy, but this is not an efficient use of space or resources.
+Hospitals historical stock data in hardcopy, but this is not an efficient use of space or resources.

 - Increase in cost due to poor infrastructure